-Budget % by State Activity Code

-includes teachers, instructional assistants, extra-curricular and teaching supplies.
+Budget % by State Activity Code percentages may not total to 100% due to rounding includes teachers, instructional assistants, extra-curricular and teaching supplies.

 includes librarians, counselors, nurses, curriculum and professional development for teachers.

 provides supervision of instruction and includes managers, directors and executive leadership.